Code-Institute-Submissions/htmltablebuilder/README.md

-The user is instructed on how to proceed with Google sheets and Wordpress. print("Just copy the contents of Cell A1 in the HTML worksheet.") print("Then Paste into matching Wordpress Schedule Post.\n")
+The user is instructed on how to proceed with Google sheets and Wordpress. print("Just copy the contents of Cell A1 in the HTML worksheet.") print("Then Paste into matching Wordpress Schedule Post.") print("Always Check the Wordpress Post Result in the Browser.\n")

 ## User Stories